Clinical Focus | Dr Ishendra Bapoo | Chinese Medicine & Acupuncture

 What to expect in your first few visits

-The exact plan depends on your presentation, but the flow is consistent: identify the pattern, test the response, then refine.
+The exact plan depends on your presentation, but the process is consistent: identify the pattern, test the response, then refine the strategy.

 First visit